 Should the law be stricter?

-In recent months, some MPs have offered strong opposition against the use of hands-free technology in cars, arguing that the current laws do not offer enough protection for drivers on the road.
+Some MPs have offered strong opposition against the use of hands-free technology in cars, arguing in 2019, that the current laws do not offer enough protection for drivers on the road.
 According to the Commons Transport Select Committee, the use of technology such as built-in sat-nav and dashboards mounts creates “the same risks of collision” as the use of hand-held phones, which were banned in 2003.

 The report explains how “43 people were killed and a further 135 were seriously injured in 2017 in road traffic collisions where a driver using a mobile phone was a contributory factor in the crash”.
 These statistics beg the question as to whether or not such technology should be enabled on the road.
 As a result, some groups such as the Transport Committee have argued for a tightening on the laws regarding hands-free, including stricter punishments for those caught and increased awareness on the risks of using this technology.